← All beaches & hotels

 Waimea Bay has elevated bacteria risk due to the Waimea River, which empties directly into the bay.
 After rain, the river carries significant sediment, agricultural runoff, and bacteria from the valley into the swimming area.

-Under dry conditions, the bay's powerful North Shore surf and ocean circulation keep bacteria levels low.
+Under dry conditions, the bay's powerful North Shore surf and ocean circulation usually keep bacteria levels lower.
 The risk is concentrated near the stream mouth (left side of bay) and spikes dramatically after rainfall.
 Multiple DOH advisories have been issued for this location.
 The iconic big wave surf break draws visitors year-round, but water quality varies significantly with weather.

 Based on: DOH advisory history, Waimea River stream mouth, geographic assessment